Greengage: Cultivation

-In the Czech Republic, they are known as ringle, in Poland as renklody, in Hungary as ringló, in Slovakia as ringloty, in Slovenia as ringlo, and in Portugal as Raínha Cláudia.
+In the Czech Republic, they are known as ringle, in Poland as renklody, in Hungary as ringló, in Slovakia as ringloty, in Slovenia as ringlo, and in Portugal as Rainha Cláudia.
 They are widely grown, typically for eating out of hand or stewing in syrup to make a compote.
 In Portugal, however, they make up a delicacy invented by Dominican nuns in the 16th or 17th century (when confined to their convents) in the town of Elvas, where they are boiled in a sugary syrup several times, over the course of several weeks, to then be preserved whole in syrup or dried, coated in sugar and eaten either with a local dessert, sericaia, made from eggs, sugar, milk, cinnamon and flour or eaten with rich cheeses.